sys-bio/libsbml-draw/README.md

 ## How to build the C/C++ documentation

 The C/C++ documentation is located in the `doxy` dir of the libsbml-draw repo.
-GitHub pages are used to make the documentation available online.
+GitHub pages are used to make the documentation available online (Note: The ReadTheDocs documentation for libsbml-draw contains a link to this C/C++ documentation.).
 To make this work, a `gh-pages branch` of the `libsbml-draw` repo was created.

-The ReadTheDocs documentation for libsbml-draw contains a link to this C/C++ documentation.

 To build the documentation:

-1. `libsbml-draw> cd doxy`
-2. `libsbml-draw\doxy> doxygen doxy.cfg`

-  By executing the two commands above, the documentation will be generated.
-The output directory of this build is specified in the `doxy.cfg` file.
-Currently, it is set to output to the `doxy/build` directory.

-To update the documentation available online:

 1. In the libsbml-draw repo, checkout the `remote gh-pages branch`: